 A St. Louis Park native, Peggy is proud to be a graduate of St. Louis Park Public Schools and the University of Minnesota, graduating in 2002 with a bachelor’s degree in American Indian studies and child psychology.
 She worked for nearly a decade at Wellstone Action, the organization founded to carry on the work of the late Senator Paul Wellstone.
 As one of the original trainers of Wellstone Action’s signature program Camp Wellstone, she has trained thousands of progressive activists, community and campaign organizers, and elected officials and candidates – including Governor Walz!

 Following her work at Wellstone Action, Peggy served as the Executive Director of Children’s Defense Fund - Minnesota, a non-profit child-advocacy organization working to level the playing field for all children in our region and state.
 In 2015, Peggy Flanagan was elected to the Minnesota House of Representatives, serving her own community of St. Louis Park, as well as Golden Valley, Plymouth and Medicine Lake.
 While in office, Peggy served as the DFL lead on the Subcommittee on Child Care Access and Affordability.
 During the 2017 session she joined with other DFL legislators to form the POCI (People of Color and Indigenous) caucus.
 The caucus aims to improve the education, health and economic opportunities of people of color and Indigenous communities across the state.

-A citizen of the White Earth Nation of Ojibwe, Peggy lives in St. Louis Park with her husband Tom, her daughter Siobhan, and their pets Reuben and Yogi.
+A citizen of the White Earth Nation of Ojibwe, Peggy lives in St. Louis Park with her husband Tom, daughter Siobhan, and pets: Reuben and Yogi.